mworion/hue/README.md

 'ct'                 num    153 - 500                       yes         yes
-'alert'              str    'none' or 'select' or 'lselect' yes         yes 'effect'             str    'none' or 'colorloop'           yes         yes 'hue_transitionTime' num    0-65535                         ?           yes 'col_r'              num    0-255                           no          yes 'col_g'              num    0-255                           no          yes 'col_b'              num    0-255                           no          yes
+'alert'              str    'none' or 'select' or 'lselect' yes         yes 'effect'             str    'none' or 'colorloop'           yes         yes 'reachable'          bool   False / True                    yes         no 'hue_transitionTime' num    0-65535                         no          yes 'col_r'              num    0-255                           no          yes 'col_g'              num    0-255                           no          yes 'col_b'              num    0-255                           no          yes
 </pre>
-Instead of implementing the 'xy' state attribute, 'col_r', 'col_g' and 'col_b' have been implemented and allow the color control directly from a SmartVISU widget (e.g. Colordisc).
+Instead of implementing the 'xy' state attribute, 'col_r', 'col_g' and 'col_b' have been implemented to allow the color control directly from a SmartVISU widget (e.g. Colordisc).

+For a basic control of the the lights you only need to implement the first 4 to 5 attributes of the Lights API ('on', 'bri', 'hue', 'sat' and 'ct').
+The rest of the attributes is only needed, if you want to do MORE.

-#### Lights API (Light attributes)
+#### Lights API (Lamp attributes)
 <pre>
 Attribute            Type   Range                           Readable    Writable 'type'               str    text                            yes         no